aws/aws-iot-device-sdk-swift/Samples/Mqtt5ConnectionSamples/CognitoWebsocketConnect/README.md

 ```

 ### Error: unable to create symlink aws-common-runtime/config/s2n: Permission denied
-s2n is a Unix-specific library, and if you encounter a "Permission Denied" error, it is most likely because you are attempting to use it on an unsupported platform.
-The AWS IoT Device SDK for Swift supports the following platforms: macOS, iOS, tvOS, and Linux.
+If you encounter a "s2n Permission Denied" error, it's likely because you're attempting to use an unsupported platform. s2n-tls is a Unix-specific library.

+The AWS IoT Device SDK for Swift supports the following platforms:
+* macOS
+* iOS
+* tvOS
+* Linux

 ### Other Resources
 Please make sure to check out our resources too before opening an DISCUSSION: